-And, then in April 2018, my life changed and I had to figure out how to make the worst thing in my life into the best thing.
+And, then in April 2018, my life changed.
+I had to figure out how to make the worst thing in my life into the best thing.
 And I quit teaching in the classroom.

 (Side note: I still haven’t figured out how to make the worst thing in my life the best thing, but I know that it’s a process.
-Learning more about these 21st-century competencies is helping me to keep a growth mindset.)
+Learning more about social emotional learning and 21st-century competencies is helping me to keep a growth mindset.)